Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: ReLU NN functions

 We now introduce another function class, which is the set of continuous piecewise linear functions, and explore a theorem about the relationship between the two function classes.
-We say a function $f\colon\mathbb{R}^d\to \mathbb{R}$ with $d\in\mathbb{N}$ is continuous piecewise linear (CPWL) if there exists a finite set of polyhedra with nonempty interior such that: \begin{enumerate} \item The interiors of any two polyhedra in the set are disjoint. \item The union of the set is $\mathbb{R}^d$. \item $f$ is affine linear over each polyhedron in the set, i.e., in each polyhedron in the set, $f(\mathbf{x})=\mathbf{a}^T\mathbf{x}+b$ for $\mathbf{a}\in\mathbb{R}^d$, $b\in\mathbb{R}$. \end{enumerate} Here by a polyhedron, we mean a subset of $\mathbb{R}^d$ surrounded by a finite number of hyperplanes, i.e., the solution set of a system of linear inequalities
+We say that a function $f\colon\mathbb{R}^d\to \mathbb{R}$ with $d\in\mathbb{N}$ is continuous piecewise linear (CPWL) if there exists a finite set of polyhedra with nonempty interior such that: \begin{enumerate} \item The interiors of any two polyhedra in the set are disjoint. \item The union of the set is $\mathbb{R}^d$. \item $f$ is affine linear on each polyhedron in the set, i.e., on each polyhedron in the set, $f(\mathbf{x})=\mathbf{a}^T\mathbf{x}+b$ for all $\mathbf{x}\in\mathbb{R}^d$ for $\mathbf{a}\in\mathbb{R}^d$, $b\in\mathbb{R}$. \end{enumerate} Here by a polyhedron, we mean a subset of $\mathbb{R}^d$ surrounded by a finite number of hyperplanes, i.e., the solution set of a system of linear inequalities

 where the inequality is applied to each component.
 Thus the interior of the polyhedron in \cref{polyhedron} is